nhBasavaraj/ML-DL-Projects_nhBasavaraj/Potato Disease/README.md

 ii.
 The model is trained on a dataset of potato plant images, each image labeled with the disease it represents.

 iii.
-By using CNN and DL techniques, the model is able to recognize specific patterns and symptoms of different diseases with high accuracy.
+By using CNN techniques, the model is able to recognize specific patterns and symptoms of different diseases with high accuracy.

 iv.
 The trained model achieved an accuracy of 99.5% to 100% on the test dataset.